The Church is suffering her worst crisis since the Protestant Reformation

 Pope Paul VI

-In July of 1968 Pope Paul VI issued the encyclical Humanae Vitae which reaffirmed the Catholic Church’s condemnation of artificial birth control.
-Thousands of Catholic clergy dissented from the encyclical by declaring that Catholics did not have to follow this traditional teaching.
+In July of 1968 Pope Paul VI issued the encyclical Humanae Vitae which reaffirmed the traditional Catholic Church’s condemnation of artificial birth control.
+Thousands of Catholic clergy dissented from the encyclical.
 Pope Paul remained silent and did not condemn the views of the unfaithful priests and bishops.
 Fifty years later the teaching is still ignored by bishops and pastors and a large majority of Catholic couples use artificial contraceptives.

 The name of Paul VI is forever associated with liturgical reform.
 Beginning in February 1964 under the direction of Annibale Bugnini, a committee undertook a reform of the Liturgy.
 Between 1965 and 1969, the Latin was replaced, the altars were turned around, concelebrations were introduced, three Eucharistic Canons were composed, the prayers at the foot of the altar, the Leonine prayers, the Offertory and the Last Gospel were eliminated.
 Communion in the hand spread.
 The Mass of Paul VI was a liturgy in a state of permanent reformation.
 On April 3, 1969 the Novus Ordo was born replacing the 400 year old (Traditional Latin Mass) Tridentine Rite.